Torn between BIAB vs gel nails? Manicurists break down the differences to help you decide

 - Appointment length: BIAB requires more sculpting and building of the layers to create structure and durability and therefore takes longer if colored polish is also applied over the top.
 Expect to allow up to an hour for a gel manicure and an hour and a half for BIAB nails.

-- Colors: The choice of colors, though growing, is more limited with builder gel formulas, though manicurists normally get around this by using a clear or light builder gel base with gel or regular nail polish over the top.
+- Colours: The choice of colours, though it's grown significantly over the past couple of years, is a little more limited with builder gel formulas.
+However, if your chosen colour isn't available in BIAB, manicurists usually get round this by applying a clear or light shade of builder gel as a base, then regular gel over the top.

 - Durability: As with acrylic or dip powder nails, BIAB is more durable than regular gel polish and therefore more hard-wearing, so you are less likely to chip or break a nail.

 - Feel: Similar to the above, there’s a difference in how these treatments feel on your nails.
-Depending on how strong they are naturally, your nails can still feel a little flexible with regular gel polish, but not with builder gel as it’s applied in a thicker layer and is stronger.
+Depending on their natural strength, your nails can still feel a little flexible with regular gel polish, but barely so with builder gel, due to it being more durable and applied in thicker layers.

-- Look: Because builder gel is and is sculpted into a protective overlay, and has a denser consistency to more fluid gel polishes, BIAB nails look thicker, too.
+- Look: Because builder gel is and is sculpted into a protective overlay, and has a denser consistency than most gel polishes, BIAB nails look a bit thicker, too.

 Is BIAB the same as gel?

-As we've touched on, while BIAB is a type of builder gel, it's different to regular flexible gel polish or shellac nails.
-"BIAB is a strengthening gel that contains pigment, which means it can be built up on top of your natural nail to create a beautiful, shiny manicure," explains Aussie Parnell-Raghnal, nail technician at Duck & File Mayfair.
+While BIAB is a type of builder gel, it's different to regular flexible gel polish or shellac nails.
+"BIAB is a strengthening gel that contains pigment, which means it can be built up on top of your natural nail to create a beautiful, shiny manicure," Aussie Parnell-Raghnal, nail technician at Duck & File Mayfair, confirms.
 "Gel polishes are a liquid form of polish cured under a UV lamp, whereas BIAB has a much thicker consistency with a stronger base."

-Because of its thicker consistency, builder gels like BIAB are also applied very differently, as manicurist Alex Philamond notes.
-“It also cures differently under the lamp and so it's important that it's done so on a low heat setting for the prescribed amount of time," he explains.
+The thicker consistency also means builder gels like BIAB are applied very differently, as manicurist Alex Philamond notes: “It cures differently under the lamp, so it's important that it does so on a low heat setting for the prescribed amount of time."
+BIAB is also usually "sculpted" to create the even, uniform shape because of its thickness, rather than simply painted on.

 Does BIAB last longer than gel?